OutSystems/docs-support/src/enterprise/maintenance/restore-database.md

 </div>

-In each application server (servers with Front-End or Deployment Controller roles), execute the following steps:
+In each application server (servers with front-end or deployment controller roles), execute the following steps:

 1. Open the Configuration Tool.